neo-mashiro/MRI/lab4/README.md

 ![img](images/oracle.png)

 Applying our non-local means on the provided noisy brain images, we obtain the following result.
 If we zoom in, we can clearly see that the denoised images are much better in terms of visual perceptibility.
+However, the performance is sub-optimal as some of the features (brain structure) have been removed as well, the implementation still needs to be refined.

 ![img](images/111.png)